Below you’ll find helpful information and next steps to take now that you’ve been admitted.

 *PLU’s Fixed Tuition Guarantee ensures that your cost of tuition will be locked in from your first day until your graduation day.
 At most colleges, tuition increases each year – generally without increasing students’ scholarships or financial aid – but PLU is stopping that cycle.

-The fixed tuition for the incoming class of Fall 2023 is $49,472.
+The fixed tuition for the incoming class of Fall 2025 is $52,256.
 For more information, please visit the PLU Fixed Tuition Guarantee webpage.
+You’ll also find additional information about the cost of attendance on the Student Financial Services website.

 WAYS TO CELEBRATE